-TO: Doug Feith
+CF-4832

-FROM: Donald Rumsfeld \(\bar{\chi} \)
+FROM: Donald Rumsfeld $\overline{\mathcal{D}}$

-SUBJECT: Letter from (b)(6)
+SUBJECT: Letter from ^{(b)(6)}

-ter I got from (b)(6) who is a dear bout, the "Project for the New American Cen r friend of mine.
-What is tury"?
-What does that
+Here is a letter 1 got from^{(b)(6)} who is a dear friend of mine.
+What is he talking about, the "Project for the New American Century"?
+What does that mean?

-Thanks.

 Attach.
 4/9/03 (b)(6) Itr to SecDef

 DHR:dh 041003-7

+······································

-Please resp ond by 4/25/13
+Please respond by 4/25/3

-- 09-94-2093 17:02 (b)(6) A (b)(6) P.01
+- 09-04-2003 17:00 (b)(6) н (b)(6)

-(b)(6) 7
+(b)(6)

-SE CDEF HA S SEEN
+SECDEF HAS S

-APR 1 0 2
+APR 1 @ 2003

 April 9th 2003

 Dear Don and Joyce,

-(b)(6) gave me the kind message

-could distract any of your time by in in the present situation, but that me t have to say
+(b)(6) gave me the kind message you asked her to transmit to me.
+I was not sure whether I could distrect any of your time by imposing you to read what your old friend might have to say in the present situation, but that message promoted me to do so.

-In order that you are clear about my insisting initially that the matter be disapproved of our claiming or bette resolution that was not even drafted of the American administration and Wars and following almost sixty od always been to me one of the pararhistory with its ups and downs.
-I am have disapidated that capital. lesit with in the Security ar shouting in advance to dithen.
-Which focuseed a people.
-I am old enough diyears, so the friendshi mount dividends paid by Council.
-But I thorough the would oppose a against us all the critic to have lived through p between our two country more than two hundry hily a veto to a ism and wrath the two World untries has ad years of
+In order that you are clear about my position, let me say that I approved my government's insisting initially that the matter be dealt with in the Security Council.
+But I thoroughly disapproved of our claiming or better shouting in advance that we would oppose a veto to a resolution that was not even drafted then.
+Which focuseed against us all the criticism and wrath of the American administration and people.
+I am old enough to have lived through the two World Wars and following almost sixty odd years, so the friendship between our two countries has always been to me one of the paramount dividends paid by more than two hundred years of history with its ups and downs.
+I am mad at the light heartedness with which French authorities have dilapidated that capital.

-This being said, I am it at ease with Century".
-Not that I question the inte study of geostrategy and one that in materialize United States dominant erest of that document.
-I makes political and milita ndeed I think it is a re ry proposals well des markable
+This being said, I am it at ease with the document called "Project for the New American Century".
+Not that I question the interest of that document, indeed I think it is a remarkable study of geostrategy and one that makes political and military proposals well designed to materialize United States dominance in the coming decades.

-I can well see that the United States until China does develop her own el its objectives
+i can well see that the United States has now the trump cards it requires to attain its objectives until China does develop her own elements of strength and influence.

-What womes me is that this docum States which depart from the image which it has stood for since Preside that weapons of mass destruction will not be taken as the real motive of America as a lew ab ant Wilson's days.
-Incide will soon be found in Iraq iding and law enforcin intely, and in that resp , so that implementing g power, ect, I hope 3
+What womes me is that this document presents the political philosophy and ideals of the United States which depart from the image of America as a law abiding and law enforcing power, which it has stood for since President Wilson's days.
+Incidentely, and in that respect, I hope that weapons of mass destruction will soon be found in Iraq, so that implementing the "Project" will not be taken as the real motive for the United States to launch this war.

-It goes without saying I am glad the roque dictator.
-It is obvious that you success.
-Congratulations for a rem yourself played probab
+It goes without saying I am glad the war in Iraq is soon to be over and will no the world of a roque dictator.
+It is obvious that you yourself played probably the most important role in such a success.
+Congratulations for a remarkable performance.

-Your's as ever to both of you (b)(6)
+Your's as ever to both of you

+b)(6)

+b

+-

+TOTAL PAGE(S) 01

+P.01

+HAS SEEN